NREL/OPFLearn.jl/docs/src/framework.md

 ## Framework

-OPFLearn was developed to allow the user to specify functions for generalizable parts of the dataset creation process.
+OPFLearn was developed to allow the user to specify functions for modular parts of the dataset creation process.
-The following operations in the OPFLearn framework can be modified by the user.
+The following operations in the OPFLearn framework can be provided by the user.
 - **Initial Sampling Space**: The A and b matrices defining a polytope, Ax ≤ b.
 - **Sampling Method**: A function to sample network load profiles given the current sampling space and nominal load.
 - **AC OPF Relaxations**: The AC OPF problem relaxations used to find the maximum load demands and nearest feasible loads.